Oldham Theatre

 Oldham Theatre, Winchester, TN - 2012

-Located in the town square of Winchester, this originally opened as a replacement for the Rivoli Theatre across the square.
+Located on the north side of the town square of Winchester, this originally opened as a replacement for the Rivoli Theatre across on the south side of the square.
 George Oldham bought the theatre from his brother in law in 1949.
 It was gutted and remodeled but before the completion George passed away.
 The renovation was completed and the theatre opened with a new name in memory of George Oldham.
 It became the Oldham Theatre and is still in operation today with a second screen located in the former balcony.

 Now operated by the owners of the Montana Drive-In, Estill Springs, TN.